badosa/JSON-stat/README.md

 ### Traversing methods

-These methods (except JSONstat, that is not actually a method) accept a selection argument (ID or index).
+These methods (except JSONstat, which is not actually a method) accept a selection argument (ID or index).
 If it is not provided, an array is returned with the information for every child of the selected element.

 #### JSONstat